macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 scripts.
 So Portage calls this ebuild.sh as a bridge between the Python world (Portage) and the Bash world (ebuilds).

-In particolar, the file `ebuild.sh` when used with the variable `EBUILD_PHASE` with value `DEPEND`, and with `PORTAGE_PIPE_FD` with value `1` permits to obtain from stdout the description of a specific package where is been executed the bash code.
-The output is splitted in multiple lines where every line has a specific meaning.
+In particular, the file `ebuild.sh` when used with the variable `EBUILD_PHASE` with value `DEPEND`, and with `PORTAGE_PIPE_FD` with value `1` permits to obtain from stdout the description of a specific package where is been executed the bash code.
+The output is split into multiple lines where every line has a specific meaning.
 The same output is the same written in the metadata cache files.

 This the list of positional lines generated with the specific meaning: